fusionjs/fusion-plugin-apollo/README.md

 [![Build status](https://badge.buildkite.com/2ac76cfb209dae257969b7464a2c90834ed82705cfd5bfcc52.svg?branch=master)](https://buildkite.com/uberopensource/fusion-apollo)

-Fusion.js entry point for React universal rendering with Apollo
+Fusion.js plugin for universal rendering with React and Apollo

-Provides a Fusion.js application class that is pre-configured with React and Apollo universal rendering for applications leveraging GraphQL.
+This package provides universal rendering for Fusion.js applications leveraging GraphQL.

-The App class from this package should be used when you want to perform both server and client rendering with GraphQL querying.
-This package will also provide initial state hydration on the client.
+The plugin will perform graphql queries on the server, thereby rendering your applications initial HTML view on the server before sending it to the client.
+Additionally this plugin will also provide initial state hydration on the client side.

 ---